abourdon/shprofile/README.md

 - Be able to define several scripts into a same profile, allowing then to **modularize shell profiles' scripts** (e.g., 1 script for 1 tool)
 - Apply the **lexicographically order** when discovering shell profiles' scripts
 - Allow to define _loading_ and _unloading_ shell profile script types to **handle transition between profiles**
-- Save the current profile in use to be able to quickly reload it
+- **Remember the current profile in use** to be able to quickly reload it
-- (Soon: Be able to set the prompt with the current profile name)

 ### Concepts